robert-westenberger/knowledgebase/programming-puzzles.md

 ## Implementation
 - Initialize a variable to false, used to check whether the function is currently being throttled.
 - Initialize a variable to capture arguments from invocations made during the throttle phase.
-- Return an anonymous function
+- Return an anonymous function, which is a wrapper for the original function that handles the throttling and capture of args.
+If
-  - if the throttleTimer is false,
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {